 In general, therefore, as time-series length increases so does SNR, so the longer the time-series the better.
-The details of how the signal emerges from noise depends on frequency, and also on the location and inter-station spacing.
-Figure 12 presents an example of how SNR depends on time-series length computed for the 15 GSN stations in the US.
-The emergence of the signal can be fit well with a power law, and Figure 12 shows the fit power law rather than the raw data: SNR = $At^{1/n}$, where A and n are period dependent.
-For the periods shown in Figure 12, n varies from about 2.55 at 10 sec period to 2.88 at 25 sec.
-It attains a maximum of about 3.4 at 50 sec and then diminishes again so that at 100 sec period n is about equal to 2.66.
-Inspection of Figure 7, which is a typical daily amplitude spectrum for temporally normalized data, reveals that n maximizes at intermediate periods between about 25 and 50 sec where ambient noise is generally weakest.
+The details of how the signal emerges from noise depends on frequency, and also on the location and interstation spacing.
+Fig. 12 presents an example of how SNR depends on time-series length computed for the 15 GSN stations in the US.
+The emergence of the signal can be fit well with a power law, and Fig. 12 shows the fit power law rather than the raw data: $SNR = At^{1/n}$ , where A and n are period dependent.
+For the periods shown in Fig. 12, n varies from about 2.55 at 10 s period to 2.88 at 25 s.
+It attains a maximum of about 3.4 at 50 s and then diminishes again so that at 100 s period n is about equal to 2.66.
+Inspection of Fig. 7, which is a typical daily amplitude spectrum for temporally normalized data, reveals that n maximizes at intermediate periods between about 25 and 50 s where ambient noise is generally weakest.
 In this period band, the emergence of the signal is slowest.
-At shorter and longer periods, in the microseismic and "Earth-hum" bands, n ranges from about 2.5 to 2.9, and the signal emerges at a faster rate than at the intermediate periods.
-As discussed in section 6 below, the curves in Figure 12 are useful in designing experiments based on ambient noise tomography.
-Further work, however, is needed to understand the frequency dependence of the power law behavior of the emergence of the signal from ambient noise, as well as its geographic variability.
+At shorter and longer periods, in the microseismic and 'Earth-hum' bands, n ranges from about 2.5 to 2.9, and the signal emerges at a faster rate than at the intermediate periods.
+As discussed in Section 6 below, the curves in Fig. 12 are useful in designing experiments based on ambient noise tomography.
+Further work, however, is needed to understand the frequency dependence of the power law behaviour of the emergence of the signal from ambient noise, as well as its geographic variability.